Writing 1: You Are the Mentor You’ve Been Waiting For

 • Think critically, act intentionally, and grow purposefully

-Whether you’re reinventing, rebuilding, or just trying to keep going — this is your invitation to step into the role you’ve been outsourcing.
+Whether you’re reinventing, rebuilding, or just trying to keep going — this is your invitation to step into the role you’re currently unable to outsource.

 Begin with self-awareness.
-Learn to better use the resources already within reach.
+Learn to embrace and maximize the resources already within reach.
 Hold yourself accountable.
 Own your decisions.
-Stay curious by embracing a beginner’s mindset — and commit to learning, always.
+Stay curious by adopting a beginner’s mindset — and commit to learning, always.
 And yes, reflect.

 “The mirror doesn’t just show who you are.
 It reflects who you’re becoming.”